Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 Creating a Helixa agent identity has a non-trivial cost:

 This economic barrier prevents mass creation of sybil identities.
-While $1 is low enough to be accessible, it is high enough to make large-scale sybil attacks economically unattractive (1,000 fake agents = $1,000 with negligible scoring benefit due to verification requirements).
+The cost is low enough to be accessible but high enough to make large-scale sybil attacks unattractive relative to the limited scoring benefit of unverified, low-activity identities.

 All data inputs are classified as either verified (onchain, cryptographically attested, or OAuth-confirmed) or self-reported (user-entered).
 Self-reported data is: